cristianmejia00/aws_cognito_flask/README.md

 ## Key configuration during pool creation
 This step is necessary to exchange code for token.
-- When creating the app client, thick `Generate a client secret`.
+- When creating the app client, tick `Generate a client secret`.
-- When selecting about `OpenID connect scopes`, be sure to thick the boxes `aws.cognito.signin.user.admin` and `profile`.
+- When selecting about `OpenID connect scopes`, be sure to tick the boxes `aws.cognito.signin.user.admin` and `profile`.
     - `aws.cognito.signin.user.admin` allows to perform operations using boto3
     - `profile` will bring all user data in the ID token.
 Otherwise we get only email and ID.